William Hotham 1st Baron in the Irish Peerage

 On 24 September 1787 he was promoted rear-admiral, being a beneficiary of Lord Howe’s reforms at the Admiralty, and with the Dutch Armament commencing he was promptly ordered to raise his flag aboard the Prince George 98, which was commissioning under Captain Alexander Edgar at Chatham, and to assume command of a squadron in the Downs.
 Shortly afterwards, on 25 October, he broke his arm when a post chaise in which he was returning to London from Deal overturned near Dartford and he was replaced by Vice-Admiral Alexander Hood.
 During the Spanish Armament of 1790 he raised his flag aboard the Princess Royal 98, Captain John Holloway, as commander of the rear division of the Channel fleet.
 He was promoted vice-admiral on 21 September, and remaining with his flagship and flag captain was employed in Vice-Admiral Lord Hood’s fleet during the Russian armament of 1791.

 In addition to his failings in battle Hotham was roundly condemned for allowing the men of Rear-Admiral Robert Linzee’s flagship, the Windsor Castle 98, to exclude Captain William Shield, and for also keeping a lax watch on Toulon, allowing one squadron of a sail of the line and five frigates to roam the Mediterranean.
-It was therefore to the relief of most of his captains that he was superseded by the more aggressive Vice-Admiral Sir John Jervis in November.
+It was therefore to the relief of most of his captains that he was superseded by the more aggressive Vice-Admiral Sir John Jervis in November 1795, the official reason being that he was in ill health.
+On 28 December he arrived at Naples where he was received by the Court, and at home it was reported in the newspapers that he planned to over-winter in Italy for the benefit of his health.

-On 7 March 1797 he was created Baron of South Dalton near Hull in the Irish peerage.
-He died on 2 May 1813 at his seat of South Dalton Hall in Yorkshire, and was succeeded in his titles by his brother Beaumont who outlived him by a mere ten months.
+Admiral Hotham died on 2 May 1813 at his seat of South Dalton Hall in Yorkshire, and was succeeded in his titles by his brother Beaumont, who outlived him by a mere ten months.
+He had earlier lived at Woodley Lodge, near Reading, which property he had sold it in 1789 to Henry Addington, the speaker of the House of Commons and future prime minister.